ubirch/ubirch-testkit/TestKit.md

  can not be read by the device.

-The sealed data hash is then sent to the **UBIRCH authentication service** (*"Niomon"*), where it will be verified with the previously registered public key and anchored to the blockchain.
+The sealed data hash is then sent to the **UBIRCH authentication service** (*"Niomon"*), where it will be verified with the SIM card's public key and anchored to the blockchain.

 ### LED Color Codes
 The LED on the GPy will light up with dim colors during normal operation, i.e. setup, taking measurements, sending, etc.